 - Family history.
 Scoliosis can run in families, but most children with scoliosis don't have a family history of the disease.

 While most people with scoliosis have a mild form of the disorder, scoliosis may sometimes cause complications, including:

 - Appearance.
-As scoliosis worsens, it can cause more noticeable changes — including unlevel shoulders, prominent ribs, uneven hips, and a shift of the waist and trunk to the side.
-Individuals with scoliosis often become self-conscious about their appearance.
+As scoliosis worsens, it can cause more noticeable changes — including uneven hips and shoulders, prominent ribs, and a shift of the waist and trunk to the side.
+People with scoliosis often become self-conscious about their appearance.